Gewles/AppliedMachineLearning2020/wed1.md

 ![img_5.png](img_5.png)

-After fitting the data, the accuracy was
+After training the data, the accuracy was
-0.9592

-Testing data:
-0.9455
+0.9980 on the training data and 0.9775 on the testing data.

 Index = 35
 ![img_6.png](img_6.png)